“Echoes From The Hill” documentary

 Geraldine Mills, Executive Director of the Arlington Historical Society, wanted to ensure that the filmmakers “told the story big because it is a big story.”

-The documentary included photos, interviews, and personal stories of former residents of The Hill, interwoven with the historical context of slavery and segregation.
-Other topics included the community, schools, churches, businesses, entertainment, and many others.
+The documentary included interviews, personal stories of former residents of The Hill, photos, and reenactments interwoven with the historical context of slavery, segregation, and freedom towns.
+Other topics included the community, churches, schools, social life, and notable people.

 Afterward, the filmmakers and special guests participated in a Q&A panel session.
-Questions from the audience included ones about filmmaking, specific questions about The Hill, and how to support the film.
-The filmmakers planned for the documentary to be a five-part series.
+The audience wanted to know about The Hill, filmmaking, and how to support the film.
+The filmmakers announced their plans for the documentary to be a five-part series.
 Proceeds from this first episode will help finance the other four.

 The group poses as the evening comes to an end.